marekweb/oak-php/README.md

  * Routing URL requests.
 All requests are routed through a single PHP file.
  * Dispatching to handlers.
 Requests are dispatched to handlers (class and method name callbacks) based on matches in a routing table.

+It does its job in only about 10kB of MIT-licensed source code.

 Principles:

  * Explicit configuration; no magic.